woocommerce/portfolio-to-projects-converter/readme.txt

 1. Download the plugin via WordPress.org.
 1. Upload the ZIP file through the "Plugins > Add New > Upload" screen in your WordPress dashboard.
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Visit the settings screen and configure, as desired.
+1. Visit the Tools -> Portfolio to Projects admin screen.

 == Frequently Asked Questions ==

 = How do I contribute? =

 We encourage everyone to contribute their ideas, thoughts and code snippets.
-This can be done by forking the [repository over at GitHub](http://github.com/mattyza/portfolio-to-projects-converter/).
+This can be done by forking the [repository over at GitHub](http://github.com/woothemes/portfolio-to-projects-converter/).

 == Screenshots ==